yahao333/xnotepad/README.md

 Whether you're a student, professional, or creative writer, xnotepad provides the perfect platform to write, edit, and store your notes efficiently.

+## Libraries and Integrated Tools
+Only the app has dependencies:
+- System.Data.SQLite

 ## App
 ![App](/screenshot.png?raw=true "App")